 The incidence of sarcoma in children is greater than in adults.
 Approximately 15% of children with cancer are a diagnosed with a subtype of sarcoma as opposed to only 1% for adults.
 Everything about the disease is the same for children, but children have different needs and require special care because of their youth.
 Family is affected differently too when it’s the child, not the parent with cancer.

 Children and adolescents with pediatric sarcoma face more than the usual challenge from cancer and the Sarcoma Oncology Center in Los Angeles is uniquely qualified to help.
-Dr. Chawla and Dr. Sankhala and the staff offer a depth of compassion which exceeds standard care.
+Dr. Chawla and the staff offer a depth of compassion which exceeds standard care.
 Adult patients who first come into the Center in Santa Monica are always immediately aware of the supportive environment and nurturing relationships.
 There isn’t the typical clinical feel with Sarcoma Oncology Center in Los Angeles, and it’s this difference which can ease a child’s apprehension and enable them to feel safe when they visit the Center for treatments.

 Types of Pediatric Sarcoma